 Or you could try making an appointment with a professional to get the color dialed in.

-Hair toners can help you change the color of your hair by canceling out unwanted tones present in your hair.
+Hair toners can help you change the color of your hair (including highlights) by canceling out unwanted tones present in your hair.
 The results will eventually fade as it washes out, depending on the toner you choose.
 You’ll need to reapply every six weeks or so.